Skip to main content

 “Obviously the altimeter wasn’t accurate — there was an ominous crunch as we hit the water and bounced back out again!
 The plane, hovering just above the water, enjoyed the experience and was determined to go back in again.
 I, of course, had other ideas!

-“There were real problems: the plane had become nose-heavy, and the throttle friction nut so loose that the throttle snapped shut.
+“There were real problems: the plane had become nose-heavy, and the throttle friction nut was so loose that the throttle snapped shut.
 Big panic!
 To keep the plane in the air, I had to hold the throttle wide open, tighten the friction nut, pull back hard on the control column, and trim the elevators — all at the same time!
 Fortunately the radio operator gathered that something was amiss and sent out a Mayday call.”

 The aircraft was impossible to control and drifting dangerously close to the rocky shore.
 “I very gingerly steered back over the water and headed down the coast toward the airfield, keeping close to the shore in case we had to swim.
 It was very dark and the sea looked ominously black and cold.
 Over those fifty anxious miles back to base, the plane climbed bravely to 400 feet, vibrating violently, protesting all the way.